 Introduction to shell scripting

-Shell is a program that users employ to run commands on the operating system.
-These can be very simple instructions such as copying or moving files, or long scripts that contain hundreds of commands.
+Shell is used to run commands on the operating system.
+These can be simple instructions such as copying or moving files, or long scripts that contain hundreds of commands.
 Users typically interact with a shell using a terminal window (command line), which can be run from the same or a remote machine.
-There are different types of shells, but I will refer in this tutorial only to the Bourne-Again shell (or simply shell).
+There are different types of shells, but I will refer in this tutorial only to the Bourne-Again shell.
 Bash is the programming language used to write commands and scripts in shell.

 The terminal window for Mac can be found inside the applications folder and in the subfolder Utilities.
 You can also open it by pressing the command and space bar in your keyboard to open the spotlight, and then type Terminal.
 In Linux, the easiest way to open the terminal is to use the key combination Ctl + Alt + T.

 Unfortunately, there is no way to completely protect your computer from potential mistakes that you may do when writing and running shell scripts.
-However, there are a couple of tips that you can follow in order to minimize the chances of making unfixable mistakes or to prevent any mistake from becoming a catastrophe:
+However, there are a couple of tips that you can follow in order to minimize the chances of making unfixable mistakes:

 -

-Create constant backups of either your entire drive or the most important folders.
-Preferably save those backups in an external hard drive or remote machine, which won't be constantly connected to your computer.
+Create constant backups.
+Preferably save those in an external hard drive or remote machine, which won't be constantly connected to your computer.
 It is not a bad idea to have more than one backup if your data is not easily recoverable.

 -